-As you can see, you should not only tell what financial modeling is, you should also give a practical example.
-Interviewers should see that you do not only read books and repeat definitions, but also understand what the definition mean for you, and for their business.
+If possible, you should always add a practical example to your answer.
+We should see that you do not only read books and repeat blank definitions, but that you actually understand what the definitions mean for you, and for the employer.

 At the end of the day, you should not forget that technical questions are what they are–technical.
-Recruiters expect a simple but precise answer.
+Recruiters expect a precise answer.
 If they ask about ROI, you should say return on investment.
 Nothing more, nothing less.
 And if inquire about financial modelling, you should tell them what it is, adding an example:

 Jeremy Hopkins, Your Personal Interview Coach